pyccel/pyccel/tutorial/openmp.md

 #### Example

-The ``` #$ omp taskyield ``` pragma specifies that the current task can be suspended at this point, in favor of execution of a different task.
+The ``` #$ omp taskyield ``` pragma specifies that the current task can be suspended at this point, in favour of execution of a different task.

 ```python
 #$ omp task